newsboat/newsboat/doc/internal/docker.md

 `--rm` deletes the container once it finished, by default it is kept and will just litter up your system.
-`--mount` links your current directory to "/home/builder" inside the container, and `--workdir=/home/builder` makes the container switch to that dir.
+`--mount` links your current directory to "/home/builder/src" inside the container.
 `--user` specifies the user and the group that will own the newly created files (object files, docs, and the final executable); `id` determines your current user and group IDs.